Last Updated: December 2, 2024

 Playboy Mansion

-The 21 thousand square foot Playboy Mansion in Los Angeles, California is where Hugh lived from 1974 until his death in 2017.
-The mansion became famous in the 70s for the lavish parties Hugh would throw, attended by celebrities and socialites.
-The mansion boasts an astonishing 29 rooms, a wine cellar, a movie theater, three zoos, tennis and basketball courts, a waterfall and multiple pools.
+The 21,000-square-foot Playboy Mansion in Los Angeles, California, is where Hugh lived from 1974 until he died in 2017.
+The mansion became famous in the '70s for the lavish parties Hugh would throw, attended by celebrities and socialites.
+The mansion boasts an astonishing 29 rooms, a wine cellar, a movie theater, three zoos, tennis and basketball courts, a waterfall, and multiple pools.

 In January 2016, Playboy Enterprises announced that it had put the mansion up for sale for $200 million.
 A comparable house in the same neighborhood would likely be worth $60 – $80 million, so it's a hefty premium… but there's only one Playboy Mansion in the world!
 The mansion was bought in June 2016 for $110 million by Daren Metropoulos.
 Daren, who was 32 at the time of Hefner's death, is the son of billionaire businessman C. Dean Metropoulos.
 His father is well known for reviving sagging brands like Hostess, Bumble Bee Tuna, Pabst, and Chef Boyardee.
 As of April 2020, the Playboy Mansion is undergoing extensive renovations.